Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Algorithms

 \subsection{Identifiability check}

 Based on Theorem \ref{thm:graph}, we illustrate the identifiability check in Algorithm \ref{alg:identifiability_check}.
 In lines 1-8, we construct a mapping, from feature to the bias factor sets that ever appear together with it.
-In lines 9-15, we connect bias factor set for each feature to a complete graph, since they are all related to a same feature and thus connect to each other.
+In lines 9-15, we connect the bias factor set for each feature to a complete graph, since they are all related to the same feature and thus connect.